jlebonzec/newmerology/README.md

 ## Features
 - Create analysis and automatically save it
-- Create generic and personnalised commentaries
+- Create generic and personalised commentaries
 - Delete a past analysis
 - Add and reorder numbers
 - Translatable interface
-  - For now the interface is only translated in English and French, and there is now support for database translations.
+  - For now the interface is only translated in English and French, and there is no support for database translations.
-  - In short, you can set up the application in any language you want (provided you add your translations), but the website will only be trully available in one language.
+  - In short, you can set up the application in any language you want (provided you add your translations), but the website will only be truly available in one language.

 ## Usage
 It is a django application, so you should refer to the [official django documentation](https://docs.djangoproject.com) about how to deploy it in production.